qpdf/qpdf/manual/cli.rst

 .. qpdf:option:: --no-original-object-ids

-   .. help: omit original object ID in qdf
+   .. help: omit original object IDs in qdf

       Omit comments in a QDF file indicating the object ID an object had in the original file.